 Heat the deep fat fryer to 175˚C and fry the scotch eggs for 3 minutes

-When they are done frying, place the Scotch eggs on a bit of kitchen towel and lightly pat to remove any excess grease.
+When they are done frying, place the Scotch eggs on some sheets of kitchen towel and lightly pat to remove any excess grease.
 Serve immediately